onzfonz/comp227/src/content/5/en/part5d.md

 ![cypress showing failure expecting to find wtf but no](../../images/5/33x.png)

-Let's remove the failing code from the test.
+Let's ***remove the failing code from the test***.

 ### Writing to a form

-Let's extend our tests so that the test tries to log in to our application.
+Let's extend our tests so that the test tries to login to our application.
 We assume our backend contains a user with the username `powercat` and password `tigers`.

 The test begins by opening the login form.